 Mark B. Landon, M.D.

 The Ohio State University Wexner Medical Center

-James Esserman, M.D., Maria Victoria Lopez-Beecham, M.D., Dibe Martin, M.D., Rene Paez, M.D., and Larry S. Spiegelman, M.D., indicated that neither they nor their spouse/partner has relevant financial relationships with commercial interest companies.
+James Esserman, M.D., Maria Victoria Lopez-Beecham, M.D., Dibe Martin, M.D., Rene Paez, M.D., and Larry S. Spiegelman, M.D., have no relevant financial relationship with ineligible companies* to disclose.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.